xhalo32/YubiKey-Guide/guide.typ

 If PIN attempts are exceeded, the YubiKey is locked and must be #link("https://developers.yubico.com/ykneo-openpgp/ResetApplet.html")[Reset] and set up again using the encrypted backup.

-Copy the following to a file and run `gpg-connect-agent -r $file` to lock and terminate the card.
+Copy the following to a file and run ```bash gpg-connect-agent -r $file``` to lock and terminate the card.
 Then re-insert YubiKey to complete reset.

 ```bash
 /hex